billyhao12/ChefPro/README.md

 ## Installation

 Git clone the repository from Github to your local PC.
 Run npm install.
 Open your MySQL and update the config.json password.
 Run sequeliaze.
+To view the live version of this application go [here](https://uw-project-2.herokuapp.com/).

+## Getting started

+The project was developed using microsoft visual studio code.
+It is a node.js application with a number of dependencies that can be viewed in the package.json file.
+A basic understand of sql databases and handelbar templating along with a cursory knowledge of javascript are helpful in understanding this application

 ## Screenshots